Mexico Cruises: Your Extraordinary Coastal Voyage

 On the Yucatán and Caribbean Coast, discover the legendary diving of Cozumel, the Mayan temples near Costa Maya and Progreso, and the pristine beaches of Playa del Carmen.

-For a truly unique expedition, the Baja Peninsula and Sea of Cortez offer encounters with grey whales, playful sea lions, and desert landscapes that tumble into impossibly blue waters.
+For a truly unique expedition, the Baja Peninsula and Sea of Cortez offer encounters with gray whales, playful sea lions, and desert landscapes that tumble into impossibly blue waters.

 Many Mexico cruises also combine beautifully with visits to the Caribbean, Central America, the Panama Canal, and even Hawaii on longer repositioning voyages.